Any parental leave plan utilized by a family medicine residency program must:

 Some residency programs may be subject to various federal and state laws, including the Family and Medical Leave Act (FMLA).
 These laws may impose certain requirements on parental leave plans utilized by family medicine residency programs and may guarantee certain rights for residency programs and for residents taking parental leave.

-Expectant partners and adoptive parents should be allowed the same leave or disability benefits as other residents.
+Expectant and adoptive parents must be allowed the same sick leave or disability benefits as other residents.

 The category of leave credited (sick, vacation, parental, short-term) should be specified.